InnoGuard/InnoGuard/README.md

 - **Notification and Reporting System**: Upon identification, InnoGuard shall create a report of all instances mentioned above and send this report to the child’s parents or guardian via email or the police if the danger is high, with varying levels (colours) of danger and importance.

 - **Caribbean Lingo Dataset**: Currently, the APIs used to not consider Caribbean Lingo as shown in the gif below where it detects the Caribbean Phrase "Buss ah wine" as a person.
-  - Thus, the new model would be emphasized and trained against Caribbean Speech Datasets to detect harmful Caribbean Lingo online.
+  - Thus, the new model would be emphasized and trained against Caribbean Speech Datasets to detect harmful Caribbean Lingo.

 - **Chatbot Assistant**:  InnoGuard shall provide real-time emotional support via a chatbot to give tips and consolation.